NCSUMobiles/spring18_Bugle/Bugle/server/bugle-play-server/README.md

 - Type sbt run to run the application.
 - For stopping the server, Press the Enter key on keyboard.
 - For opening the sbt console, type sbt from the command prompt.
+- This server is also deployed on Heroku: [Bugle Server](https://bugle-pl-srv.herokuapp.com/)